ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 `start` parameter allows it to be placed anywhere in the part sequence, it is RECOMMENDED that the parts arrive in the same order as they are processed, i.e., the Path Vector part is always put as the first part, followed by the property map part.
-It is also RECOMMENDED that when doing so, an ALTO Server SHOULD NOT set the `start` parameter, which implies the first part is the root object.
+It is also RECOMMENDED that when doing so, an ALTO server SHOULD NOT set the `start` parameter, which implies the first part is the root object.